-Nitrous oxide; 0.8 Mt CO2e/y in 2020 (uncertainty range 0.5-1.2 Mt); 1.0% of Cdn. ag. emissions
+Nitrous oxide; 0.5 Mt CO2e/y in 2021 (uncertainty range 0.3-0.7 Mt); 0.6% of Cdn. ag.
+Emissions

-This category measures N_2O , not CO_2 , from soils due to changes in land use and tillage.
-ECCC explains: "Carbon loss in soils as a result of changes to land management practices is accounted for within the Cropland category of the LULUCF sector....
-Nonetheless, nitrogen mineralization associated with the loss of soil organic carbon contributes to the overall N balance of agricultural lands.
-This nitrogen, once in an inorganic form, is prone to loss in the form of N2O....
-Emissions are estimated ... based on the amount of nitrogen contained in soil organic matter that is lost as a result of changes in cropland management practices multiplied by the emission factor...."
-This measure is trending upward.
+This category measures N2O, not CO2, from soils due to changes in land use and tillage.
+ECCC explains: "Carbon loss in soils as a result of changes in land management practices, crop productivity and manure application is accounted for in the Cropland category of the LULUCF sector....
+Nevertheless, N mineralization associated with the loss of soil organic carbon contributes to the overall N balance of agricultural lands.
+This nitrogen, once in an inorganic form, is prone to loss in the form of N2O ... and consequently must be taken into account because of its contribution to soil N2O emissions. ...
+Emissions are estimated ... based on the amount of N in soil organic matter that is lost as a result of changes in cropland management practices, crop productivity and/or manure application, multiplied by the emission factor...."84

-Sources: ECCC, NIR 2022, Part 1, Table 5-1 (with data for years omitted from the Table provided by ECCC).
-See NIR 2022, Part 1, section 5.4.1.5 and Table 5-7.
+Sources: ECCC, NIR 2023, Part 1, Table 5-1 (with data for years omitted from the Table provided by ECCC).
+See NIR 2023, Part 1, section 5.4.1.5 and Table 5-7.